 The Awanui River Flood Management Scheme became the Regional Council's responsibility in 2005.
 After extensive consultation the Awanui River Flood Management Plan was formally adopted by the Council in April 2005.
 For more information on the Awanui River Flood Management Scheme and Plan, check out case study 1.

 During 2006, the Council also assumed responsibility for management of the Kaihu River.
 After extensive consultation, the Interim Kaihu River Management Plan was formally adopted on 18 October 2006.
-The Interim Kaihu River Management Plan is available on the Regional Council website at the following link:
+The Interim Kaihu River Management Plan is available on the Regional Council website.

 Draft River Management Plans have also been prepared for Waima, Waimamaku and Mangakahia Rivers, and Otaika and Mangatara Streams (Otaua).
 These Draft Plans have not yet gone through a public consultation process or been finally adopted by the Council.
 However, these waterways are currently being managed according to these Draft Plans.

 The NRC operates a hydrometric network consisting of 60 sites throughout Northland, which collect continuous river level or rainfall data.
 Of these 60 sites, 54 are part of a telemetry system, which provide a real-time picture of the state of the region's water resources.
 During periods of extreme rainfall, the telemetered sites play an important role, in monitoring river levels and providing flood warnings, where possible.
 The network also includes a telemetered tidal station at Marsden Point, which is part of the Pacific Rim tsunami-monitoring network.